PsyTeachR/mcs-conv/docs/10-t-tests.md

 We are going to conduct t-tests for the Intellect, Hire and Impression ratings separately; each time comparing evaluators' overall ratings for the listened group versus overall ratings for the read group to see if there was a significant difference between the two conditions: i.e. did the evaluators who **listened** to pitches give a significant higher or lower rating than evaluators that **read** pitches.

-* First, calculate the mean and SD for each condition and category.
+* First, calculate the mean and SD for each condition and category to help with reporting the descriptive statistics.

 ```r